codeyam-ai/Sui8192/README.md

 # Sui8192

 A fully on-chain, extra challenging version of the popular 2048 game.
-Built on Sui by Ethos.
+Built on [Sui](https://sui.io) by [Ethos](https://ethoswallet.xyz).

+You can play Sui8192 at [https://ethoswallet.github.io/Sui8192](https://ethoswallet.github.io/Sui8192)

 Sui8192 consists of a smart contract that allows the player to mint a game that is playable on chain.